usamaakrm/fyle/README.md

 #### A simple Angular app for displaying the github user profile and its repositories based on the username provided.

-Hosted version of this application can be found here: https://flourishing-sawine-3b137d.netlify.app/

 ##### 1. Running the project
 `ng serve` this will run the project on `localhost:4200`. make sure angualar cli and nodejs is installed on your system.